STEM School Shooter Receives Life Sentence Without Parole

-The sole killed victim of Tuesday’s shooting has been identified as a student who attempted to tackle one of the gunmen and save his classmates’ lives.
+The sole victim killed in Tuesday’s shooting has been identified as a student who attempted to tackle one of the shooters and save his classmates’ lives.

 UPDATE JUNE 16, 2021: